hubert-thieriot/effective-advocacy-project/docs/posts/narrative_framing.md

 <div class="tldr">I prototyped a method to identify and track narrative framings across various corpora (e.g. news articles, TV news, radio programs, parliamentary debates, court decisions).
 The ambition is to support effective advocacy organisations in both their strategy and impact monitoring, through better understanding how issues are discussed, detecting trends and surfacing outlets/journalists to prioritize.

-This post includes two illustrative examples: one on air pollution in Indonesia and one on animal welfare in Canada.
+This post includes two illustrative examples: one on air pollution in India and one on animal welfare in Canada.
 </div>

 ## Why narrative framing analysis?
 Part of the motivation behind this series comes from a slight discomfort with the concept of “shaping the narrative” sometimes found in Theories of Change.
-The concept seems slippery to me — it risks turning advocacy into a chase for mentions, mistaking visibility for influence.
+The concept seems slippery to me and risks turning advocacy into a chase for mentions, mistaking visibility for influence.
 Still, I wondered whether I was being unfair, and sought ways to better assess its effectiveness.

 That led me to narrative framing analyses as a potential **Monitoring, Evaluation, and Learning (MEL)** tool: could we track how the stories around an issue evolve, and whether advocacy efforts actually move the needle?
 Furthermore, if we can map how narratives differ across regions or outlets, that same information could guide **strategy and prioritization** e.g. revealing where certain framings already align with the desired change or where there is an opportunity to fill a narrative gap.